This page documents the configuration for the unobtanium-crawler crawl subcommand that is given with the --config option.

 Settings for the do not crawl policy are:

-The reason this policy exists, usually a human readable version of the rule.
+reason- Documents the reason this policy exists, usually a human readable version of the rule.

 The serialised criterium chain carrying crawl policy criteria that will prevent crawling if matched.
+(Example:

 url_query_paramters